 Staff Comments: The conceptual plan indicates that Lot 4 utilizes this provision, and while additional details may be necessary to document the allowed use of the provision, it appears to be consistent.
-However, as noted in one of the comment letters and elsewhere in this staff report, there may be another approach to Lot 4 that could be assessed in balance with the other requirements for a Development Plan and future Building & Lot plans.
+However, as noted in a comment letter received prior to the January 12th Planning Board meeting, there may be another approach to Lot 4 that could be assessed in balance with the other requirements for a Development Plan and future Building & Lot plans.